juicedata/juicefs/docs/en/faq.md

 JuiceFS cannot directly read files that already exist in object storage.
 Although JuiceFS typically uses object storage as the data storage layer, it is not a tool for accessing object storage in the traditional sense.
 You can refer to the [technical architecture](introduction/architecture.md) documentation for more details.

-If you want to migrate existing data in an object storage bucket to JuiceFS, you can use [JuiceFS Sync](guide/sync.md).
+If you want to migrate existing data in an object storage bucket to JuiceFS, you can use [`JuiceFS Sync`](guide/sync.md).

 ### I have four servers and I would like to know if it is possible to utilize JuiceFS to merge them into a singular, independent file system for practical use?